Alexa Bliss: Alliance with "The Fiend" Bray Wyatt (2020–2021)

-Various storylines (2021–present)
+Various feuds (2021–2023)

-On May 31 episode of Raw, Bliss would begin a feud with Shayna Baszler with Baszler claiming that Bliss was the reason why Baszler and Jax lost the WWE Women's Tag Team titles.
+On the May 31 episode of Raw, Bliss would begin a feud with Shayna Baszler with Baszler claiming that Bliss was the reason why Baszler and Jax lost the WWE Women's Tag Team titles.
 A match between Baszler and Bliss would then be announced for Hell in a Cell.
 At the event, Bliss would defeat Baszler.
 Throughout the month of June, Bliss would take on an ever increasingly darker appearance, and for the June 21 episode of Raw it was announced that Alexa Bliss and Nikki Cross would be in a Money in the Bank Qualifier tag team match against Nia Jax and Shayna Baszler.
-Bliss and Cross ended up securing the victory when Cross pinned Baszler with a cradle in the middle of the ring.
+Bliss and Cross secured the victory after Cross pinned Baszler.
 This was the first team win for Bliss and Cross since the May 12, 2020 Raw taping (May 18 airing).
-On July 12 episode of Raw, Bliss would then begin a feud with Eva Marie.
+On the July 12 episode of Raw, Bliss would then begin a feud with Eva Marie.
 A match between Bliss and Marie was announced at SummerSlam on August 16 episode of Raw.
 At the event, Bliss would defeat Marie.
 At Extreme Rules, Bliss failed to win the Raw Women's Championship from Charlotte Flair, and after the match, Flair would tear up Lilly.
 At Elimination Chamber, Bliss entered contendership Elimination Chamber match for Raw Women's Championship; eliminating Liv Morgan and then eliminated by Bianca Belair.
 On the May 9, 2022, episode of Raw, Bliss made her return by defeating Sonya Deville after the latter's contract as a WWE official got terminated.
 During a six-woman tag team match on the July 18 episode of Raw, Bliss won the 24/7 Championship for the first time by pinning Nikki A.S.H. before immediately losing the title to Doudrop.